 - In a pan with medium heat, add dry red chili, coriander seeds, cumin seeds, fennels seeds, cloves, fenugreek seeds, peppercorn, and roast everything until it turns aromatic

-- Transfer the spice mixture to the blender and add garlic cloves, ginger, tamarind juice, and water
+- Transfer the spice mixture to the blender and add garlic cloves, ginger, tamarind juice, or tamarind sauce and water

 - Grind the mixture to a smooth paste and reserve it for later use